PhD in Counseling Psychology

 Practicum: The Chicagoland area provides a wealth of clinical training opportunities for doctoral students in counseling psychology.
 Approximately half of our students seek training in university counseling centers in the city and suburbs, while the other half receives their clinical and diagnostic training in hospitals and community mental health centers.
 Students receive a generalist training but through site selection can begin to acquire population-specific competencies in working with children, adolescents, families, veterans, gay/lesbian/bisexual clients and other groups of individuals.
 Many of the practicum sites also contain APA-approved internship programs where trainees are provided with rigorous supervision and on-site seminars.
 To discuss typical practicum settings and sites in Chicago and its suburbs, please contact Rufus Gonzales, Practicum Coordinator at 312.915.6378

 Comprehensive Assessment: Comprehensive take home exam is required.
-Refer to handbook for more information.
+Refer to handbk_CPSY.pdf for more information.

 Dissertation: Oral defense of the dissertation required.
 See Forms page for required documents.